 My friend Jo, more adventurous than myself, flew over the Misty Fjords in Ketchikan, took a helicopter ride to dog sled in Juneau, and took the train from Skagway to Yukon Territory; seeing mountain goats, bears, and the Alaskan Pipeline along the way.

-At Victoria, Peyton and I hired a rickshaw driver to take us on a tour of downtown Victoria.
-He showed us many great sites plus we stopped by two restaurants for microbrews and appetizers.
+In Victoria, British Columbia, Peyton and I hired a rickshaw driver to take us on a tour of the downtown area.
+He showed us many great sites, plus we stopped by two restaurants for microbrews and appetizers.
 Peyton enjoyed the homemade root beer.
 I loved seeing Victoria’s impressive Chinatown.
 The fiddling Darth Vader in front of the Fairmont Empress Hotel was super cool.

 Our favorites were the afternoon tea that Princess does better than any other cruise line, and Movies Under the Stars.
 We hung out in the Adult Sanctuary much of the time to enjoy the peace and quiet.